x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 # Exchange admin center in Exchange Online

-You use the Exchange admin center to manage email settings for your organization.
+You can use the Exchange admin center to manage email settings for your organization.

 ## Get to the New Exchange admin center